Bachelor Mother: Plot

 New Year's Eve arrives, and David has no date for a high society party.
 Insisting that Polly deserves an evening out and Mrs. Weiss can care for John, David provides evening clothes and a mink coat from the store.
 The pair have a romantic evening, though David does not feel ready to commit to a woman with a baby.

 Embittered by his lost promotion, Freddie sends an anonymous note to J.B.
 Merlin, saying that David has a secret child.
 J.B. is delighted by the idea of a grandchild, having despaired of David ever settling down.
 Stalking David, he sees him meet up with Polly and John in a park.

-Ironically, David ends up in the same position as Polly: insisting that John is David's baby, J.B. disbelieves any protests to the contrary and demands that he marry Polly.
+David ends up in the same position as Polly: insisting that John is David's baby, J.B. disbelieves any protests to the contrary and demands that he marry Polly.
 If David refuses, J.B. threatens to seize John's custody through legal means.
 Rushing to warn Polly, David insists that she produce John's real father to convince J.B. that he is not John's grandfather.
-Hurt by David's characterizing marrying her as "ridiculous," Polly tells him to leave.
+Hurt by David's characterizing marrying her as "ridiculous", Polly tells him to leave.

-Polly is fearful that J.B.'s bringing in lawyers and investigators will reveal that she is not John’s mother, likely compelling her to give up the child she loves.
-Mrs. Weiss has her adult son pose as Polly's "secret" husband due to Merlin's Depression Era policy against employment of married women.
+As Polly fears that J.B. may take John away from her, Mrs. Weiss has her adult son pose as Polly's "secret" husband due to Merlin's Depression-era policy against employment of married women.
 The ploy fails when David arrives with Freddie, who he has bribed to pose as John's father.
 A jealous David attacks Mrs. Weiss's son, who disavows paternity.
-J.B. insists, "It doesn't matter who the father is, I'm the grandfather!"
+J.B. insists, "I don't care who the father is.
+I'm the grandfather!"
 During the chaos, Polly disappears and tries to flee with John.
 Terrified that he lost Polly and John forever, David finds her, confesses his love, declares to J.B. that he is John's father, and asks Polly to marry him.
 She accepts.